Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in 10 of their past 10 games and have gone 6-4 in those contests.
+- The Braves have played as the favorite in 10 of their past 10 games and have won six of those contests.

 - In their last game with a spread, the Braves failed to cover.
-In three straight games, Atlanta and its opponent have finished above the over/under, with the average total established by oddsmakers in that stretch being nine runs.
+Atlanta and its opponent have finished above the over/under in four consecutive games, with the average total set by sportsbooks during that span being 9.2.

 |Braves Injury Report